clovenski/isolation-ai/README.md

 The following commands assume you're in the project root directory (the same directory as this readme).

+Note: These commands work for me on a Windows machine using Git Bash.

 **Compilation**: `javac src/*.java -d bin`

 **Running**: `java -cp '.;bin' Project3`